From virtual assistants to security authentication, we are gradually moving into a world wherein machine learning systems can understand what we say.

 - Sentiment analysis

-Case Study: Audio Training Data for a Global Technology Company
+Case Study: Audio & Speech Collection for a Global Technology Company

 A leading global social media and technology company has been a consistent game-changer in the social networking space and consumer tech products.
 In recent years, they started to develop a virtual assistant that could potentially create a better user experience for their consumers.